About Me

 Barbara A. Drescher

-As a lecturer at California State University, Northridge, I primarily teach courses in quantitative/experimental research methods and topics in cognitive psychology.
+As a lecturer at California State University, Northridge, I primarily taught courses in quantitative/experimental research methods and topics in cognitive psychology.

 My Research Interests include: